joshlevinson/Sample-WP2Markdown/Broadcast/broadcast-user-manual-ebay-version.md

 #### Password Policy

- When you create a new user account, or change an existing userâ&#128;&#153;s password, ensure that it complies with the following password policy:
+ When you create a new user account, or change an existing user’s password, ensure that it complies with the following password policy:

 - Password length of at least 8 letters
 - Mixed upper and lower case letters, with at least one special character or number